Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Notice how the loop keeps going as long as the controlling expression `(i < n)` is true.
 When the expression is false, the loop terminates, and `i` is greater than or equal to `n`, as desired.

-Although the loop body must be a single statement, that’s merely a technicality.
+Although the loop body must be a single statement, that's merely a technicality.
 If we want more than one statement, we can just use braces to create a single compound statement:

 ```C
 while(i > 0) {